w4k2/stream-learn/README.md

 **Not yet implemented**

-Additionally, data streams may contain noise which, while not considered as concept drift, provides additional challenge during the data stream classification and data stream classifiers should be robust to it.
+Additionally, data streams may contain noise which, while not considered as concept drift, provides additional challenge during the data stream analysis and data stream classifiers should be robust to it.
 The `StreamGenerator`class implements noise by inverting the class labels of a given percentage of incoming instances in the data stream.
 This percentage can be defined by a `y_flip` parameter.